The Drone War: Pakistani Public Opposition to American Drone Strikes in Pakistan

 December 23, 2012

-One of the principal means of destroying Al Qaeda, as well as Afghan and Pakistan Taliban targets in Pakistan, employed by U.S. forces has been weaponized Unmanned Aerial Vehicles (UAVs), or drones.
-This paper seeks to explore the individual-level determinants of Pakistani public opposition to the use of drone strikes against militants on Pakistani territory.
-While the targets of the drone strikes are ostensibly Islamist militants who mobilize religion in defense of their cause, this study makes the argument that the principal source of opposition to the drone strikes in Pakistan is not religious in nature; rather it stems from many Pakistanis following the pervasive elite media discourse on the drone strikes, which focuses on the human costs of the drone strikes and distrust of the United States.
-The study employs data from the 2010 Pew Global Attitudes Project.
+The United States has made weaponized Unmanned Aerial Vehicles (UAVs), or armed drones, a major part of its fight against Al Qaeda and the Afghan and Pakistani Taliban, using them to carry out targeted killings on both Afghan and Pakistani territory.
+This paper explores the individual-level determinants of opposition to drone strikes on Pakistani territory.
+While the targets of the drone strikes are ostensibly Islamist militants, who mobilize religion to attract supporters to their cause, this paper argues that the principal grounds of opposition to the drone strikes in Pakistan are not religious in nature.
+Instead, most Pakistanis oppose the strikes because their only knowledge of them comes from highly negative coverage in the elite media.
+This study employs data from the 2010 Pew Global Attitudes Project.
 The paper tests the argument made here against alternative explanations using a Heckman probit model and finds that the argument is supported by the data analysis.

 Keywords: drone strikes, US-Pakistan relations, public opinion, Pakistanworking papers series